 Make Sure You’re Comfortable

-Depending on the area to be treated, your appointment may be as short as five or ten minutes or it could be much longer, so it’s important to make yourself as comfortable as possible.
-Always say if you need to shift position or feel any discomfort, and remember, the more relaxed you feel, the better the experience.
+Depending on the area being treated, your appointment could last as little as five or ten minutes or take much longer.
+Try to get comfortable before treatment begins and always say so if you need to shift position or feel any discomfort.
+The more relaxed you are, the easier the whole appointment tends to feel.